django-danceschool/django-danceschool/README.rst

       matter which method you use, be sure that your environment is set to use Python 3 by default.

-4. Install the django-danceschool package that you downloaded, which will also install all of the necessary dependencies (this may take awhile & you may have to use sudo)
+3. Install the django-danceschool from `PyPi <https://pypi.python.org/pypi>`_.
+   This will also install all of the necessary dependencies (which may take awhile)

-   ``pip install /path/to/django-danceschool``
+   ``pip install django-danceschool``

    *Note:* Additionally, depending on your operating system, you may need to install certain program dependencies in order to install the